Werewolf in a Girls' Dormitory: Release

 Werewolf in a Girls' Dormitory was released in Italy on November 9, 1961 where it was distributed by Cineriz.
 The film grossed a total of 115 million Italian lira on its theatrical run.
 The film was shown in the United States on June 6, 1963 where it was distributed by MGM.

-The American version of the film adds the rock song "The Ghoul in School" to the opening credits written by Marilyn Stewart and Frank Owens.
+The American version of the film added the rock song "The Ghoul in School" to the opening credits written by Marilyn Stewart and Frank Owens.
 The song had vocals by Adam Keefe and was released on a 45 RPM record distributed by Cub Records.

 It was released on DVD in the United States by Retromedia and Alpha Video.
+It was released on Blu-Ray by Severin Films in October 2019.

 Reception

 From contemporary reviews, The Globe and Mail stated that the film was "disfigured by bad dubbing and a silly attempt to establish the locale as the United States, it might have been a very respectable specimen of the horror school" A review in the Monthly Film Bulletin reviewed an 81-minute dubbed version of the film titled I Married a Werewolf, describing it as a "grotesque horror film" where "a certain relish can be derived in the early stages from the unspeakably foolish dialogue; but there is really nothing else on any level which one can possibly recommend."

 Danny Shipka, author of Perverse Titillation: The Exploitation Cinema of Italy, Spain and France 1960-1980 stated the film "won't convert any fans to the genre", due to a slow pace and poor dubbing in the English-language version.